 Epidemiology: Hepatitis A virus (HAV) infects the liver.
 It is primarily acquired via the fecal-oral route, either through person-to-person contact or by ingestion of fecally-contaminated food or water.
+Hepatitis A has also been linked to sexual activity among men who have sex with men when oral contact with stool-contaminated skin occurs.
 Unlike hepatitis B or C, HAV does not cause chronic infection or carriage.
 HAV is more common in developing countries where sanitation is poor and vaccine is not available.